LoginRadius/engineering-portal/content/blog/a-journey-from-node-to-golang/index.md

 | Transfer Rate kb/s               | 72672.04     | 23277.44  | 17394.29  | 24017.08  | 26806.07  |
 | Failed Request (req)             | 0            | 0         | 0         | 0         | 0         |

-There was a big difference, For better clarity let’s see the below graphs
+There was a big difference, For better clarity let’s see the below graphs.

 ### Total Time taken for Test(s)